Precise Object and Effect Removal with Adaptive Target-Aware Attention: Implementation Details

-\textbf{Object Movement.} To enable object movement, we combine the ObjectClear and insertion network introduced above.
-Specifically, we first apply ObjectClear to remove the target object along with its associated effects (\eg, shadows or reflections), resulting in a clean object-free background.
-The object is then extracted using its given object mask.
-Users are allowed to specify a new location and optionally adjust the object scale before the object is re-inserted into the clean background.
+\textbf{Object Movement.} To enable object movement, we combine our object removal (ObjectClear) and insertion models into a two-stage framework.
+Specifically, we first apply ObjectClear to remove the target object and its associated effects, producing a clean, object-free background.
+The object is then extracted using its provided object mask, and users can specify a new location and adjust its scale before reinsertion.
 With our insertion network, the object is harmonized with the new context by generating realistic effects.
-This two-stage approach supports controllable object movement while ensuring visual realism and consistency.
+Without retraining any additional networks, this two-stage pipeline supports controllable object movement while maintaining visual realism and consistency.